Reinforcing key points

 And, again, John must be prepared to sell the stock if it is called away.

 Investors have a range of possible objectives.
-“Income” and “growth” are two of the more general and well known objectives.
+“Income” and “growth” are 2 of the more general and well-known objectives.
 The covered call strategy falls in the income category of investments, because the call premium received is often treated as income.
-Nevertheless, there are a number of specific objectives that must be identified before engaging in the covered call strategy such as the willingness to sell the underlying stock, the desire for option premium income or capital gain income and the amount of time available.
+Nevertheless, there are a number of specific objectives that must be identified before engaging in the covered call strategy, such as the willingness to sell the underlying stock, the desire for option premium income or capital gain income, and the amount of time available.

 The first and most obvious aspect of the covered call strategy that investors must address up front is the obligation to sell stock.
 Remember, a covered call position is an obligation to sell the underlying shares at the strike price of the call.
 Therefore, sellers of covered calls must decide if they intend to sell the stock or not.

-“I am willing to sell the stock” can include two possibilities - “I definitely want to sell the stock,” and “I am willing to hold the stock or sell it.”
-There is a third possibility - “I definitely do not want to sell the stock.”
+“I am willing to sell the stock” can include 2 possibilities: “I definitely want to sell the stock,” and “I am willing to hold the stock or sell it.”
+There is a third possibility: “I definitely do not want to sell the stock.”
 Even though a seller of covered calls must sell the stock if an assignment notice is received, and even though the seller has no control over being assigned, it is still viable to sell covered calls when the goal is to keep the stock.
 One must, however, choose a call with a low probability of being assigned and one must have a plan to act if the chances of the call being assigned increase to an unacceptable level.

 Probability of being assigned